JustinSDK/dotSCAD/README.md

 	polyline2d(points = [[1, 2], [-5, -4], [-5, 3], [5, 5]], width = 1);

 If OpenSCAD generates "WARNING: Ignoring unknown xxx function" or "WARNING: Ignoring unknown xxx module" when using one module of dotSCAD.
-Just try to `include <xxx.scad>;`.
+Just try to `include <xxx.scad>;` or `include <dir/xxx.scad>` if xxx.scad exists in `dir` directory.

 Too many dependencies?
 Because OpenSCAD doesn't provide namespace management, I personally think that exposing dependencies is better than hiding them.
 In this way, users can have their own way to manage dependencies.
 How to categorize dependencies is up to you.
 For example, you can include your commonly-used modules and functions in "commonly_used.scad" and then `include <commonly_used.scad>;` in the ".scad" file of your project.